-As mentioned in Question 11 and Question 12, the relationship between PE funds and investors is typically regulated by the PE fund's articles of association, terms and conditions, fund regulations and/or equivalent documents.
+As mentioned in Questions 11 and 12, the relationship between PE funds and investors is typically regulated by the PE fund's articles of association, terms and conditions, fund regulations and/or equivalent documents.
 No specific "best practices" for PE funds and their relationship with their investors apply in The Netherlands.
-However, the Dutch private equity and venture capital association (Nederlandse Vereniging van Participatiemaatschappijen) (NVP) and the Dutch Fund and Asset Management Association (DUFAS) regularly provide information that may be relevant for PE funds.
+However, the NVP and the Dutch Fund and Asset Management Association (DUFAS) regularly provide information that may be relevant for PE funds.
 The same applies for VC funds.